 Itemize or Standard Deduction?

 One of the most significant changes in the 2017 tax act was the dramatic increase in the standard deduction.
 For 2019, married couples filing jointly can claim a standard deduction of $24,400 ($25,300 for those over age 65).
 It is estimated that because of this increase, coupled with the $10,000 limitation to the deduction for state and local taxes and the elimination of other deductible items, less than 10 percent of all taxpayers will be itemizing their deductions for the 2019 tax year.

-Bunching: If you claimed itemized deductions in the past, you may now want to consider “bunching” those deductions into one year in order to exceed the standard deduction amount and claim the standard deduction in other years.
-Perhaps the easiest itemized deductions to bunch are for charitable contributions.
+If you claimed itemized deductions in the past, you may now want to consider “bunching” those deductions into one year in order to exceed the standard deduction amount and claim the standard deduction in other years.
+Perhaps the easiest itemized deduction to bunch is that for charitable contributions.
 One way to accomplish this is to combine tax-deductible contributions that would otherwise be given in two or more years into one.

 This letter is for informational purposes only and should not be construed as legal, tax or financial advice.
-When considering gift planning strategies, you should always consult with your own legal and tax advisors.
+When considering gift planning strategies, you should always consult with your own legal and tax advisors